Search

 Figure 11 shows the latency for 64K random reads.
 The results align with the throughput data discussed earlier.

-Here, S2D with workload in the mirror tier maintains low latency due to local reads, starting at 0.376 ms and reaching 2.243 ms at 32 IO depth.
-The StarWind VSAN NVMe-oF scenario starts higher at 0.749 ms and peaks at 8.343 ms, which is up to 73% higher latency than S2D.
+Here, S2D with 100% of the workload in the mirror tier maintains low latency due to local reads, starting at 0.376 ms and reaching 2.243 ms at 32 I/O queue depth.
+The StarWind VSAN starts higher at 0.749 ms and peaks at 8.343 ms, which is up to 73% higher latency than S2D.

 Figure 12: 64K RR (CPU Usage)